 Labeled Tubulin-Alexa Fluor® 594 will polymerize into microtubules when supplemented with guanosine-5′-triphosphate (GTP), warmed to 37˚C, and kept above its critical concentration.
 Polymerization activity is detectable in a variety of experimental systems including fluorescence microscopy assays, turbidity assays, and GTPase assays.
 Labeled tubulin protein is suitable for use in a variety of fluorescent experimental applications including live cell injection, and can be combined with unlabeled tubulin protein (Cycled Tubulin™ highly recommended; Cat.
 No. 032005) in generating fluorescent microtubules in vitro.
 Visit our protocols page for common microtubule polymerization protocols, including the generation of short, rigid microtubules stabilized by GMPCPP or long, flexible microtubules stabilized by taxol.

 - single molecule kinesin and dynein motor assays

 - in vitro nanoscale devices

-Figure 1: Labeled Tubulin-Alexa Fluor® 594 displays maximum absorption at 280 nm and 590 nm.
-Spectroscopic analysis reveals a peak at 280 nm and 590 nm, indicating absorption by tubulin and Alexa Fluor® 594, respectively.
-Spectroscopic analysis further reveals a labeling stoichiometry of 0.5-1.5.
-Specific labeling stoichiometries are indicated on the product label.
+Labeled Tubulin-Alexa Fluor® 594 displays maximum absorption at 280 nm and 590 nm.
+Spectroscopic analysis reveals a peak at 280 nm and 590 nm, indicating absorption by the tubulin protein and Alexa Fluor® 594 dye, respectively.